The Chairs Were Moved To Give Me Passage

-On the afternoon of July 19th as part of West Yorkshire Playhouse's Open Season we will bring all the people we have met, together in one place.
-We will create a sharing performance of music, dance and storytelling.
-We will invite the company of performers to this event so they can listen and learn from other people’s experiences.
+On the afternoon of July 19th as part of West Yorkshire Playhouse's Open Season brought all the people we have met, together in one place.
+We created a sharing performance of music, dance and storytelling.
+We invited the company of performers to this event so they can listen and learn from other people’s experiences.
 We will invite members of the public.
 Hopefully this informal performance will trigger conversations about what it feels like to be getting older.

 Later we will have conversations with the 'Anniversary' performers, which we will film, learning about their lives and their aspirations, their anniversaries and 'their anchors in time'.

 All this is work, these gathered stories are material for a piece of contemporary theatre that will eventually be performed at The Courtyard Theatre at West Yorkshire Playhouse.